 Just by the fact that it’s a World War 2 set horror film that doesn’t deal with Nazi zombies, Ghosts of War got my attention.
 When I saw it was written and directed by Eric Bress who wrote the first two Final Destination films as well as writing and directing The Butterfly Effect I became a lot more interested.

 It’s 1944 and the war is nearing its end.
-Chris (Brenton Thwaites, The Signal, Oculus) leads his men Butchie (Alan Ritchson, Teenage Mutant Ninja Turtles: Out of the Shadows), Eugene (Skylar Astin, Trolls: The Beat Goes On!), Tappert (Kyle Gallner, Alien Code, The Cleanse) and Kirk (Theo Rossi, Luke Cage, Rattlesnake) towards their next assignment.
+Chris (Brenton Thwaites, The Signal, Oculus) leads his men Butchie (Alan Ritchson, Teenage Mutant Ninja Turtles: Out of the Shadows), Eugene (Skylar Astin, Trolls: The Beat Goes On!), Tappert (Kyle Gallner, Alien Code, The Cleansing Hour) and Kirk (Theo Rossi, Luke Cage, Rattlesnake) towards their next assignment.
 They’re relieving a unit holding down an elegant French Chateau.
 Despite it being a cushy job the men there can’t leave fast enough.

 It soon becomes clear that they’re not alone.
 And whatever is in the building with them is much more dangerous than the German Army.